Program overview

 Program structure

-• Co-op Option: Students have the opportunity to complete a co-op work term, gaining valuable hands-on experience in the aviation field.
+• Co-op Option: Students have the opportunity to complete a co-op work term, gaining valuable hands-on experience in the field.

 Featured Experiences